qwaneu/qwaneu.github.io/_drafts/tdd-faking-cheating.md

 ## Example

-Let's take another look at the CSV conversion code we looked at in the [0, 1, N post](/2021/07/09/tdd-0-1-n.html).
+Let's take another look at the Comma Separated Values conversion code we looked at in the [0, 1, N post](/2021/07/09/tdd-0-1-n.html).
 We were test driving the conversion from aggregated survey results (represented by Rollup domain object) to CSV.

 We wrote a test for a survey with a single question, which should result in a single line in the CSV (after the header line):